 How much does Replit Core cost?

-Replit Core costs $20 per month when billed annually.
-It includes full Agent access, $25 in monthly usage credits, private apps, and the ability to publish and host live apps.
+Replit Core costs $17 per month when billed annually.
+It includes full Agent access, $20 in monthly usage credits, and the ability to publish unlimited apps.

 What is Replit Ghostwriter, and is it included?